4 File Management

 - manage complex research projects.

 File management is almost entirely inaccessible on most tablets and smartphones.
-It is still entirely possible on a computer but requires a few additional clicks and environment adjustments.
+It is readily possible on a computer but requires a few additional clicks and environment adjustments.
 As such, this section is designed for a Mac or PC computer, not a tablet.
-Similar principles apply to a Chromebook, but are not demonstrated here.
+Similar principles apply to a Chromebook but they are not demonstrated here.

 Path bars

-The path bar lets you see where you files are located at all times, allows you to copy the address in text form, and lets you navigate up your folder tree by clicking on higher level folders in the path bar.
+A path bar is a navigational tool in file management applications that helps you keep track of where you are in a file system.
+It displays your current visible folder and the folders it is nested within.
+It allows you to copy the address of your file in text form.
+It also lets you navigate up your folder tree by clicking on higher level folders in the path bar.
 It is useful in many contexts, and critical for coding projects.
-Alternate methods exist to do each of these tasks, but the path bar accomplishes all of them and is similar on Macs and PCs.
+Alternate methods exist for each of these tasks, but the path bar accomplishes all of them and is similar on Macs and PCs.

 Mac